-This order reflects the importance attached to the three concepts in the chemistry syllabus.
+This order reflective the proportion attached stor-three charegos concepts in the chemistry syllabus.
 In the chemistry syllabus 70% rating is directly assigned to knowledge and understanding of scientific concepts and their applications with only 30% dedicated to science process skills and scientific attitudes in the form of practical and experimental skills (PES).
 The direct analysis of the scientific attitude with respect to science process skills under PES however, was scanty (MoE, 2010).
 The analysis in Table 20 shows that both teachers and students had strong and positive view of science process skills as well as scientific concepts and scientific attitudes.